Skip to main content

 sl --config gpg.enabled=false <command> <args>

-• While Git supports multiple signing schemes (GPG, SSH, or X.509), Sapling supports only GPG at this time.
+• While Git supports multiple signing schemes (GPG, SSH, or X.509), Sapling supports GPG and SSH.
+X.509 is not yet supported.

 Troubleshooting